Tookmund/vimsheet/index.md

 Note: If you’re decent at Vim and want your mind blown, check out [Advanced Vim](advanced.html).

-I’ve compiled a list of *essential* Vim commands that I use every day.
-I have then given a few instructions on how to make Vim as great as it should be, because it’s painful without configuration.

 ## Cursor movement (Inside command/normal mode)

 <img src="images/hjkl.png" alt="The four directions in Vim, keys h, j, k, and l."/>